hamlet-io/docs/docs/getting-started/install.md

 ---
-sidebar_label: Installing Hamlet
+sidebar_label: Installing hamlet
-title: Installing Hamlet
+title: Installing hamlet
 ---

 import Tabs from '@theme/Tabs' import TabItem from '@theme/TabItem'

-hamlet is made up of two key parts
+hamlet is made up of two key parts:

-- **engine** looks after generating contracts that describe what you want to do, create infrastructure, draw diagrams, find the hostname of a deployment etc. This is built on Java using the [apache freemarker](https://freemarker.apache.org/) template engine.
+- **engine** looks after generating contracts that describe what you want to do, e.g. create infrastructure, draw diagrams, find the hostname of a deployment etc. This is built on Java using the [apache freemarker](https://freemarker.apache.org/) template engine.
 - **executor** runs the contracts from the engine and provides the user interface to the engine.
-We have two executors which work together, a bash based backend along with a python based CLI.
+We have two executors which work together, a bash based backend along with a Python based CLI.

-The CLI manages the installation of the required parts once its been installed, but we do have some extra dependencies.
-This task will take you through the process of installing these dependencies, we've included some standard environments and included description of whats required
+The CLI manages the installation of the required parts once it has been installed, but we do have some extra dependencies.
+This task will take you through the process of installing these dependencies.
+Here we've included some standard environments and included a description of what's required.

 ## Getting Everything Installed